Coral Reef Fish

 These categories are not mutually exclusive.
 For example, many so-called "herbivores" sometimes feed on small animals, while some "piscivores" may also occasionally take larger invertebrates.
 Some species may feed as planktivores while young but switch to a piscivorous lifestyle as adults.

 Planktivorous coral reef fishes are those that prey upon small animal plankton (zooplankton).
-There are several widely used strategies to this mode of feeding.

 The term "benthic carnivores" (also sometimes referred to as benthivores) is used here to describe fishes that prey on a variety of animals living on or near the sea floor.
-As a group, benthic carnivores make up the majority of fish species associated with coral reef ecosystems.

 Some other common daylight benthic carnivores that hunt and feed on or near the reef include the blennies (Blennidae), gobies (Gobiedae), wrasses (Labridae), and goatfishes (Mullidae).